scottish-james/markdown-app-v4/readme.md

 4. **Batch Processing**: Use folder processing for converting multiple documents efficiently
 5. **Quality Review**: Always review converted content for formatting accuracy

-## 📞 Support

-If you encounter any issues or have questions:

-1. **Check the Issues**: Search existing GitHub issues
-2. **Create an Issue**: Open a new issue with detailed information
-3. **Documentation**: Review this README and code comments
-4. **Tests**: Run the test suite to verify your environment

 ## 🙏 Acknowledgments

 - **MarkItDown**: Core conversion engine